Chlorine is a chemical that prevents bacteria from growing. Chlorine poisoning occurs when someone swallows or breathes in (inhales) chlorine.

 - Gas released when opening a partially filled industrial container of chlorine tablets that have been sitting for several months (for example, the first opening of a container after a pool has been closed all winter)

 - Swimming pool water (and tablets used in swimming pool water)

 Note: This list may not include all uses and sources of chlorine.

 Chlorine poisoning can cause symptoms in many parts of the body:

 - Breathing difficulty (from breathing in the chlorine)

 - Throat swelling (may also cause breathing difficulty)

 - Water filling the lungs (pulmonary edema)

-- Severe change in acid levels of the blood (pH balance), which leads to damage in all of the body organs
+- Severe change in acid level of the blood (pH balance), which leads to damage in all of the body organs

 - Loss of vision